-- Best Budget Hotel in the San Marco area: Hotel De La Pace, Sure Collection by Best Western – This is a Best Western-affiliated hotel offering comfortable, air-conditioned rooms at a great price for San Marco.
+- Budget Hotel in the San Marco area: Hotel De La Pace, Sure Collection by Best Western – This Best Western-affiliated hotel offers comfortable, air-conditioned rooms at a great price for San Marco.

-- Best Mid-Range Hotel in the San Marco area: iQ Hotel Firenze – In contrast to all of the old in Florence, this boutique hotel is super-modern and comes with great amenities like a pool and sauna.
+- Mid-Range Hotel in the San Marco area: iQ Hotel Firenze – Unlike all the old in Florence, this boutique hotel is super-modern and has great amenities like a pool and sauna.

-- Best Vacation Rental in the San Marco area: 5-bedroom Apartment on Via La Marmora – An apartment of this size is a rarity in most of Europe and can be the perfect solution for a large family or group of friends visiting Florence.
+- Vacation Rental in the San Marco area: 5-bedroom Apartment on Via La Marmora – An apartment of this size is a rarity in most of Europe.
+It can be the perfect solution for a large family or friends visiting Florence.